victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

 ![Image of Azure AI Foundry Playground Chat Mode](./Images/aifoundry-chat-playground.jpeg)

 1. **Deployment**: This section allows us to change between our deployed models.
-1. **System Message Box**: Here is where we enter instructions for the model, previous to the user interaction.
+1. **Give the model instructions and context**: This is the system message box, where we enter instructions for the model, previous to the user interaction.
 1. **Add your data**: Azure AI Foundry portal supports providing the deployed models with external data, allowing for better search and context.
 1. **Parameters**: This tab contains the models detailed settings, such as temperature.
-1. **Chat Box**: The chat box is where we will see our interactions with the model in the form of chat messages.
+1. **Chat history**: The chat box is where we will see our interactions with the model in the form of chat messages.
 1. **Prompt Box**: This is where we type the prompts we want to send to the model.

 ### Images Playground

-Navigate back to Playgrounds, select the **Image playground** and click **Try the Image Playground.** This option allows you to work with image generation
+Navigate back to Playgrounds, select the **Images playground** and click **Try the Image Playground.** This option allows you to work with image generation

 ![Image of Azure AI Foundry Playground Images Mode](./Images/aifoundry-image-playground.jpg)